Bharatiya Janata Party Latest News And Live Updates

 National Executives of BJP

-The leaders of the BJP, who are also their national representatives and executives, are the following:
+The prominent leaders of the BJP, who are also their national representatives, are the following:

-- Atal Bihari Vajpayee, Senior Leader of BJP-Vajpayee was the founder of the BJP.
+- Atal Bihari Vajpayee, Senior Leader of BJP, Vajpayee has been the founder of the BJP.
 He was also the Prime Minister of India from 1998-2004.
-Presently he is a member of the present National Executive Committee of the BJP.
+Presently, he is a member of the National Executive Committee and Margdarshak Mandal of BJP.

-- Rajnath Singh, President of BJP-Singh is serving his second term as President of BJP.
-His first term in the same role was from 2005-2009.
-And second term is from 2013 to present.
-He has remained the Chief Minister of Uttar Pradesh, as well as a Cabinet Minister of the NDA in the Centre.
+- Rajnath Singh, ex-President of BJP-Singh is currently the Union Minister of Home Affairs.
+He served as President of BJP twice.
+His first term was from 2005-2009, and second term from 2013-2014.
+He has been the Chief Minister of Uttar Pradesh as well as a Cabinet Minister at the Centre.

-- Nitin Gadkari, ex- President of the BJP-Gadkari remained in office as President of BJP from 2010 to 2013, when he was succeeded by Rajnath Singh.
+- Nitin Gadkari, ex- President of the BJP, Gadkari is the present Transport Minister.
+He was the President of BJP from 2010 to 2013, and was later succeeded by Rajnath Singh.
 He is a member of the National Executive Committee of BJP.

-- Arun Jaitley, Leader of Opposition, Rajya Sabha- A notable lawyer by profession, Jaitley is a member of the National Executive Committee of the BJP.
-He was a Cabinet Minister of the NDA-led government, holding important departments like the Ministry of Commerce and Industry as well as Law and Justice.
+- Arun Jaitley, The Minister of Finance and the Minister of Information & Broadcasting in the present government.
+A notable lawyer by profession, Jaitley is a member of the National Executive Committee of the BJP.
+He has previously been a Cabinet Minister of the NDA-led government, holding important departments like the Ministry of Commerce and Industry as well as Law and Justice.

 As a major national political party of India, the BJP has made a number of significant contributions to the political scenario of the country.
 Some of these are listed below:

 - The BJP has to its credit a number of frontal organizations.
-For example, the BJP youth wing, called the Bharatiya Janata Yuva Morcha (BJYM), founded at almost the same time as the formation of the mother organization BJP, has contributed to the student politics in the country, fighting major issues such as corruption and unemployment.
-The women wing of the BJP, called the BJP Mahila Morcha, claims to have addressed a number of feminist issues like women violation, both in the domestic and public spheres.
+For example, the BJP youth wing, called the Bharatiya Janata Yuva Morcha (BJYM), founded at almost the same time as the formation of the mother organisation BJP, has contributed to the student politics in the country, fighting major issues such as corruption and unemployment.
+The women wing of the BJP, called the BJP Mahila Morcha, claims to have addressed a number of women’s issues.

 - In the capacity of the Prime Minister of India, Atal Bihari Vajpayee ensured peaceful relations with the neighboring country Pakistan.
 He signed the Lahore Declaration in 1999, with the Prime Minister of Pakistan, Nawaz Sharif.
-He thereby committed to long-lasting peace of India with Pakistan.
-In 2001, Vajpayee initiated a summit between the two nations, inviting Pervez Musharraf as the Pakistan military ruler.
-Although the summit failed, Vajpayee is said to have made repeated attempts to again warm up the relation between the two nations.
+In 2001, Vajpayee initiated a summit between the two nations, inviting Pervez Musharraf , the then Pakistan military ruler.
+Although the summit failed, Vajpayee is said to have made repeated attempts to warm up the relations between the two nations.

 - In 2004, the BJP-led NDA government signed the South Asia Free Trade Agreement (SAFTA), with the neighboring countries of the subcontinent, namely Pakistan, Nepal, Bhutan, Bangladesh, Sri Lanka and the Maldives.